yilmazbingo/svelte-redis/NOTES/systemdesign/sharding.md

 diasadvantage is inbaalanced shards. maybe price range more often in 20-40 dollars range. this range is called `hotspot`

 range based sharding is useful if your queriying alot with range based.

+## Directory Based Sharding

+this is a type of dynamic sharding. we might have a config which maps which country goes to which shard. `countryA -> Shard1`.
+You can add more countries-shard in the future without touching the previous shards.
+Also you can easily remove the previous shards.
+That is why this is dynamic, we can dynamically remove or add shards.

+Like key based sharding, it can lead to hotspot.

+disadvantage is reading config for lookup increases the latency. also if the server where lookup table is stored is crashed entire application crashes.
+Single point of failure.